A Guide to Choosing a Mortgage Term

 A shorter term, conventional loan generally translates to higher monthly payments but less total interest paid, and a longer term, vice versa.
 A shorter-term loan also will have a lower interest rate.

-This mortgage calculator tool includes an amortization chart that shows how payments break down over a fixed-rate loan term.
-And total interest paid is predictable.
+This mortgage calculator tool includes an amortization chart that shows how payments break down over a fixed-rate loan term, as well as the total amount of interest paid, which in a fixed-rate loan is predictable.

 Most adjustable-rate mortgages (ARMs) also have a 30-year term.
 You can’t know in advance how much total interest you will pay because the interest rate changes.